Francis Cottington, 1st Baron Cottington: Career decline and death

 He had amassed a large fortune and built two magnificent houses at Hanworth near Heathrow and Fonthill near Tisbury, Wiltshire.
 Cottington was evidently a man of considerable ability, but the foreign policy he pursued was opposed to the national interests and futile in itself.
 According to Clarendon's verdict "he left behind him a greater esteem of his parts than love of his person."

 Personal life

 He married in 1623 Anne, a daughter of Sir William Meredith and the widow of Sir Robert Brett.
+Lord and Lady Cottington are buried in Westminster Abbey.
 All his children predeceased him, and his title became extinct at his death.